Frequently Asked Questions¶

 This FAQ provides context for the Open Referral Initiative and its Human Services Data Specification (HSDS).
 You can read more about Open Referral at https://openreferral.org

 The Open Referral Initiative is a network of people and organizations working to promote the accessibility of information about health, human, and social services — i.e. community resource directory data.

 Open Referral’s ecosystem includes a range of open source tools and web applications that facilitate the flow of resource directory information.
-The the Ohana API is an open source ‘reference implementation’ for the Open Referral format, and Ohana Web Search (for example) is a resource locator website that works with the Ohana API (or compatible APIs).
+See examples of these tools and apps here.

 Who started Open Referral?¶